mivp-agent/moos-ivp-agent/examples/DiscreteField/README.md

 # Discretizer Example

 This example is demoing both the `FieldDiscretizer` and `DiscreteFieldGrapher` classes from the `mivp_agent.aquaticus.field` module.
-Descretization for state is useful in many forms of ML.
+Discretization for state is useful in many forms of ML.

 ![Demo](../../assets/DiscretizerDemo.gif)